jonatask/conduit-blog-backend-test-sample/README.md

 # Conduit Blog Backend Test Sample

 > The purpose of this project is to demonstrate an automated test of backend.
+Application under test: https://react-redux.realworld.io/

 ### Table of contents
 - [📝 Approaches](#-approaches)